-Your complete guide to essential oils: what they are, which ones to use, and how to use them on your skinPosted on November 21, 2018 Written by: 100% PURE®
+Your complete guide to essential oils: what they are, which ones to use, and how to use them on your hair and skinPosted on November 20, 2022 Written by: 100% PURE®

 Many essential oils have beneficial properties for the skin.
 Some, like tea tree oil, have antibacterial properties--making them excellent for treating acne and preventing skin infections.
 Others, like rose geranium and pomegranate, are rich in antioxidant vitamin C.